WICG/turtledove/OUTCOME_BASED.md

     * A bidder controls the bidding behavior for certain ads for a group of users.
 * Privacy Infrastructure
     * Has a global view of the ecosystem, and decides when an ad becomes "validated".
-    * For example, in input-based Turtledove, the Privacy Infrastructure approves an ad if sufficiently many unique users are assigned to the ad's interest group.
+    * For example, in input-based TURTLEDOVE, the Privacy Infrastructure approves an ad if sufficiently many unique users are assigned to the ad's interest group.

 ### Assumptions